Tokyo General Information

 Suica and Pasmo cards

 Smart cards Suica and Pasmo can be used on almost all rail and bus lines in the Tokyo metropolitan area, and are also accepted by a growing number of taxis.
-Suica IC cards are available for purchase at JR stations, while Pasmo cards are available at subway, private railway stations or bus depots.
+Suica IC cards are available for purchase at JR stations.
+Welcome Suica cards which require no deposit and expire in 28 days are also available.
+Pasmo cards are available at subway, private railway stations or bus depots.
 You can also use these cards for shopping as electronic money at an increasing number of registered shops.

 In addition to queuing for a taxi at a taxi stand, you can also flag down an unoccupied taxi on the street by raising your hand.
 The taxi's rear left-side door will open for you automatically, so there is no need to open it for yourself.
 Fares are paid at the conclusion of the ride, but some taxis cannot accept smart cards or credit cards, so be sure to check before you get in.